renatus-cartesius/fuckupboard/README.md

 - View all fuckups in a clean, card-based layout
 - Add new fuckup stories through a simple form
-- Like fuckups with a single click
+- Like and unlike fuckups with a single click
+- Persistent like state across browser sessions
 - Responsive design for mobile and desktop
 - Error handling and loading states